 Herbst TheatreVenue Information

-Guitar Series presented in association with OMNI Foundation for the Performing Arts
+The Guitar Series is presented in association with OMNI Foundation for the Performing Arts.

 About This Performance

 Xuefei Yang is acclaimed as one of the world’s finest classical guitarists.
-She is hailed as a musical pioneer—born in Beijing, she was the first-ever guitarist in China to enter a music school (Beijing’s Central Conservatoire of Music), and became the first Chinese Guitarist to launch an international professional career.
-Now based in the UK, she records exclusively for EMI Classics.
+Hailed as a musical pioneer—her fascinating journey began after the Cultural Revolution, a period where Western musical instruments & music were banned.
+Xuefei was the first-ever guitarist in China to enter a music school, and became the first internationally recognised Chinese guitarist on the world stage.